ausd-io/ausd/contrib/README.md

 ### [Qos](/contrib/qos) ###

 A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Bitcoin network.
-This means one can have an always-on doged instance running, and another local doged/doge-qt instance which connects to this node and receives blocks from it.
+This means one can have an always-on ausd instance running, and another local ausd/aus-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.